Our Ultimate Guide to the Best African Safari

 3. South Africa

-South Africa is home to one of the oldest and most iconic national parks in the world.
+South Africa is home to one of the oldest and best-known national parks in the world.
 Kruger National Park is where you can spot the Big Five and many other species of African wildlife.
 South Africa is the best safari destination for families and first-timers.

 A year-round destination, South Africa provides a good introduction to the safari world.
 Sabi Sands particularly, is regarded as Africa’s premier game reserve.
 It shares borders with Kruger National Park, allowing visitors to experience close encounters and remarkable wildlife sightings, particularly of leopards.
 The Sabi and the Sand Rivers running through the reserve also attract an array of animal species.